 The uniqueness and individuality of each child is emphasised and valued.

 “In the current academic year, the majority of children in EYFS have exceeded age-related expectations”.
 ISI Inspection report 2019

 Toddlers, 2 – 3 Years:

 We provide a music and movement programme of creative and inspiring pre-school dance classes that can be adapted to all abilities.
-This is on offer to children aged 18 months and upwards.
+This is an offer to children aged 2 and upwards.

 Participation in this programme stimulates the imagination, gives children a head start in encountering new physical and emotional experiences and in developing social interaction.

-When your child turns two, the key person carries out a development check and this assessment will look at the 3 prime areas of learning.
+When your child turns two, the teachers carry out a development check and this assessment will look at the 3 prime areas of learning.
 This check will identify if any additional support is needed.